-The McAllen wrongful death attorneys at The Patel Firm are skilled and dedicated.
-They’ve supported many families who’ve suffered the loss of a loved one due to someone else’s negligence.
-These committed attorneys work hard to ensure these families get the compensation they are entitled to.
+Our McAllen wrongful death attorneys at The Patel Firm have supported numerous families facing the tragic loss of a loved one due to someone else’s negligence.
+These committed attorneys work hard to ensure these families get the compensation to which they are entitled.

 Have you lost a loved one in an accident in McAllen?

 Reach out to our McAllen wrongful death attorneys at The Patel Firm today at 956-527-0321.
 We’re here to listen to your story.
 There are no upfront costs, and our first meeting is free.
 If we decide we can help you and choose to represent your case, we’ll start working immediately to help secure the compensation you deserve.Need Assistance?
 Let’s Talk.

 - Criminal Wrongful Death Cases vs. Civil Wrongful Death Cases

 The death of your loved one can be an extremely traumatic event, and feelings only become worse when a family becomes aware that their loved one died because of another party’s negligence.
 Anybody who is dealing with the death of a family member that was the result of negligence by another party will want to be sure they are working with a McAllen wrongful death lawyer for assistance recovering appropriate financial compensation that covers all costs the family is now dealing with.

 The Texas Department of Transportation (TxDOT) reports that the 4,489 motor vehicle traffic fatalities in 2021 were an increase of 15.22 percent from the 3,896 deaths in 2020.
 The Texas Department of Insurance (TDI) also reported that Texas had 468 workplace fatalities in 2020, which was actually the lowest total of the past five years.